 What stool color means?

-Before we get into the potential colors you might see, let's discuss what affects your poop color in the first place.
+Before we get into the potential colors you might see, let's discuss what can affect your poop color in the first place.
 For starters, as you can imagine, your food intake plays a significant role in the pigment and texture of your stool.
-The fluid in your stomach called bile breaks down food and nutrients are absorbed through the stomach wall, according to the Mayo Clinic.
-Food that your body can't digest—like fibers and some fats—move through the small intestine, large intestine, which then is, well, what you poop.
+Quick science break: The fluid in your stomach, called bile, breaks down food and nutrients for the body to absorb.
+However, food that your body can't digest—like fibers and some proteins—move through the small intestine, large intestine, which then is, well, what you poop.
 As such, what you eat, can pretty much become what you get (literally).
 (Read: Beet-colored number twos after eating a healthy serving of beets.)

 But what you eat isn't the only factor that can play a role in poop color meaning.
 Other key players include: hydration levels, medicines, and other bodily fluids like blood and bile, that can also influence the colors of your stool.
-Again, a friendly reminder that the majority of the time, the color of your stool isn't anything to worry about, especially if it falls between the greenish and brownish color spectrum.
+Again, a friendly reminder that the majority of the time the color of your stool isn't anything to worry about, especially if it falls between the greenish and brownish color spectrum.
 Green and brown shades of stool are typically normal, other colors can be concerning unless you had medicine or food that influences the shade, says Mark Pimentel, MD, an associate professor of Medicine and Gastroenterology at Cedars-Sinai.

 5 common stool colors—and what they can tell us